charlottemcclintock/DataforClimate/README.md

         -   Are the people who believe/worry the people who will be affected?
     -   What level of support will it take to win?
         -   What does "winning" look like?
+    -   Where are the most significant environmental justice concerns?
+        -   How does this compare to the opinion data?